oat-sa/lib-lti1p3-core/doc/message/platform-originating-messages.md

 $response = $server->handle($request);
 ```

-## 3 - Platform side: OIDC flow authentication
+## 3 - Platform side: OIDC authentication

-You can find below required steps to provide authentication during the OIDC flow and performing a launch, needed only if you're acting as a platform.
+You can find below required steps to provide authentication during the OIDC flow and performing the launch, needed only if you're acting as a platform.

-### Perform the OIDC authentication and launching the tool
+### Perform the OIDC authentication and redirecting to the tool

 After the redirection of the tool to the platform, the platform need to provide authentication and redirect to the tool to continue the OIDC flow.

 It can be handled with the [OidcAuthenticator](../../src/Security/Oidc/OidcAuthenticator.php):
 - it requires a registration repository and a [UserAuthenticatorInterface](../../src/Security/User/UserAuthenticatorInterface.php) implementation [as explained here](../quickstart/interfaces.md)
 - it expects a [PSR7 ServerRequestInterface](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface) to handle
-- and it will output a [LtiMessageInterface](../../src/Message/LtiMessageInterface.php) that cab be used to redirect to the tool to finish the OIDC flow.
+- it will output a [LtiMessageInterface](../../src/Message/LtiMessageInterface.php) that cab be used to redirect to the tool to finish the OIDC flow.

 For example:
 ```php